3v3rt0n/MarbleCoin/doc/README.md

-Marble Core
+Marco Core
 =====================

 Setup
 ---------------------
-[Marble Core](http://Marblecoin.com) is the original Marble client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Marble transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Marco Core](http://Marcocoin.com) is the original Marco client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Marco transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Marble on your native platform.
+The following are some helpful notes on how to run Marco on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/marble-qt (GUI, 32-bit) or bin/32/marbled (headless, 32-bit)
+- bin/32/marco-qt (GUI, 32-bit) or bin/32/marcod (headless, 32-bit)
-- bin/64/marble-qt (GUI, 64-bit) or bin/64/marbled (headless, 64-bit)
+- bin/64/marco-qt (GUI, 64-bit) or bin/64/marcod (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run marble-qt.exe.
+Unpack the files into a directory, and then run marco-qt.exe.

 ### OSX

-Drag Marble-Qt to your applications folder, and then run Marble-Qt.
+Drag Marco-Qt to your applications folder, and then run Marco-Qt.

 ### Need Help?

-* See the documentation at the [Marble Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Marco Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [Marble Forum](http://Marblecoin.com/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [Marco Forum](http://Marcocoin.com/).
-* Join one of our Discord groups [Marble Discord Groups](https://discord.gg/YcnvMqt).
+* Join one of our Discord groups [Marco Discord Groups](https://discord.gg/YcnvMqt).

 Building
 ---------------------
-The following are developer notes on how to build Marble on your native platform.
+The following are developer notes on how to build Marco on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)